 The trivia items below may give away important plot points.

-The final scene reveals that our universe is seen to exist in a gaming marble, just like the miniature galaxy.
-Both the scene and concept of the miniature galaxy were was inspired from Douglas Adams's novel 'The Hitchhiker's Guide to the Galaxy', where Ford Prefect tells Arthur Dent he knew of a planet that got used in a game of inter-galactic bar billiards and was potted into a black hole ("only scored 30 points, too").
+The final scene reveals that our universe is seen to exist in a gaming marble, just like the Galaxy.
+Both the scene, and concept of the miniature Galaxy, were inspired from Douglas Adams's novel 'The Hitchhiker's Guide to the Galaxy', where Ford Prefect tells Arthur Dent he knew of a planet that got used in a game of inter-galactic bar billiards and was potted into a black hole ("only scored thirty points, too").